Chrome printing isn’t as intuitive as it should be, but Promevo is here to help you through the confusion.

 If you’re interested in direct IP printing, check out this resource explaining how to add a printer manually using the printer’s IP address.

-We hope this guide has made printing less confusing.
-However, if you have any additional questions, we’d be happy to help you or send you to the right place—all Promevo customers get free support from our Google-certified specialists.
+We hope this guide has made Chrome printing less confusing.
+However, if you have any additional questions, we’d be happy to help you or send you to the right place.
+All Promevo customers get free support from our Google-certified specialists.
 You can reach our help team here or call (888) 380-1061.